gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - Brief instructions to use
 - Main's Setting
-- Alarm reset function (check if a user reset the alarm, it automatically reset the reading plan as well.)
 - Refresh Bible fragment (my note part)
 - Public note --> (1) resets the public note every time (2) display in a weird way. need to remove [] (3) need to display right away
-- once the alarm is set, the first verse needs to show right away when the app is reopened
+- once the alarm is set, the first verse needs to show right away when the app is reopened (creating two CONTROLLER VARIABLES to do this.)

 **Removed Feature**